-- Replace this brief introductory provision with the preferred version from 402.4. - In Exception 2, re-order the sentence to match 402.4. - 1103.3.1 and 1103.3.2: - Replace with the preferred construction proposed for 1103.3.
-Rather than "vertical" or "horizontal," the important - distinction is between those additions that are structurally independent of the existing structure and those that are not.
+- Replace this brief introductory provision with the preferred version from 402.4. - In Exception 2, re-order the sentence to match 402.4.

+1103.3.1 and 1103.3.2:

+- Replace with the preferred construction proposed for 1103.3.
+Rather than "vertical" or "horizontal," the important distinction is between those additions that are structurally independent of the existing structure and those that are not.
 1103.3.3: - Delete.
 This short provision is redundant (it merely points unnecessarily to 807.6) and in any case does not belong in Chapter 11.
 The "addition of structural elements" is not an Addition.

-Cost Impact: Will not increase the cost of construction Could REDUCE the cost of construction through a new exception to the Prescriptive method.
+Could REDUCE the cost of construction through a new exception to the Prescriptive method.

+Committee Action: Approved as Submitted

-Committee Reason: This code change correlates the IEBC work area method provisions with those of the prescriptive method that apply to additions.
+Committee Reason: This code change correapply to additions. elates the IEBC work area method provis ions with those of the prescriptive method that

+Assembly Action: None

+Final Action Results

+ЕВ 17-16 AS